 We have audited the accompanying consolidated balance sheets of Medical Properties Trust, Inc. and subsidiaries as of December 31, 2004 and 2003, and the related consolidated statements of operations, stockholders' equity (deficit), and cash flows for the year ended December 31, 2004 and for the period from inception (August 27, 2003) to December 31, 2003.
 In connection with our audits of the consolidated financial statements, we have also audited the accompanying financial statement Schedule III.
-These consolidated financial statements and schedule are the responsibility of the Company's management.
+These consolidated financial statements.
 Our responsibility is to express an opinion on these consolidated financial statements and schedule based on our audits.